jennfshr/vnc2hpc/README.md

 The --reconnect flag sets a sentinel to "keep" the reconnected session upon closing the viewer

-*Note: if a vncserver is left running on a host, the next attempt to vnc2hpc connect to that host will see that it's running and provide you a chance to Kill it, Ignore It, or Reuse it, interactively.*
+*NOTE: if a vncserver is left running on a host, the next attempt to vnc2hpc connect to that host will see that it's running and provide you a chance to `Kill it, Ignore It, or Reuse it`, interactively.*

 _____